AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 - JSON values `arrays` : although the JSON notation allows the insertion of different data types within the same array, this behavior is generally not accepted in coding languages.
 Due to this, by the means of EthereumStratum/2.0.0, all implementers **MUST** assume that an array is made of elements of the very same data type.
 - JSON values `booleans` : the JSON notation allows to express boolean values as `true` or `false`.
 In EthereumStratum/2.0.0, for better compatibility within arrays, boolean values will be expressed in the hex form of "0" (false) or "1" (true)
 - JSON values `strings` : any string value **MUST** be composed of printable ASCII chars only in the ASCII range 32..126.
 Each string is delimited by a `"` (ASCII 34) at the beginning and at the end.
 Should the string value contain a `"` this must be escaped as `\"`
 - Hex values : a Hexadecimal representation of a number is actually a string data type.
 As a convention, and to reduce the number of transmitted bytes, the prefix "0x" **MUST** always be omitted.
 In addition any hex number **MUST** be transferred only for their significant part i.e. the non significant zeroes **MUST** be omitted (example : the decimal `456` must be represented as `"1c8"` and not as `"01c8"` although the conversion produces the same decimal value).
-This directive **DOES NOT APPLY** to hashes and extranonces
 - Hex values casing : all letters in Hexadecimal values **MUST** be lower case. (example : the decimal `456` must be represented as `"1c8"` and not as `"1C8"` although the conversion produces the same decimal value).
 This directive **DOES NOT APPLY** to hashes.
 - Numbers : any non-fractional number **MUST** be transferred by it's hexadecimal representation